 How statins cause muscle pain is not fully understood.
 One theory is that statins may affect a protein in muscle cells, which decreases muscle growth.
 Another theory is that statins decrease the levels of a natural substance in your body called coenzyme Q10.
 This substance helps your muscles produce energy.
 With less energy, your muscle cells may not be able to work properly.

 - muscle weakness

-Tasks that were once simple, such as climbing stairs or walking, may now leave you uncomfortable and tired.
+Tasks that were once simple, such as climbing stairs or walking, may make you uncomfortable and tired while using statins.

-The development of the condition rhabdomyolysis, or the breakdown of muscle tissue, is rare, but it’s another possible side effect.
-This disease can cause painful, life-threatening muscle damage.
-In addition to severe muscle pain, it can lead to liver damage, kidney failure, and, in rare cases, death.
+Rhabdomyolysis, or the breakdown of muscle tissue, is a rare side effect of statins that can also cause muscle pain.
+This disease can cause life-threatening muscle damage.
+In addition to severe muscle pain, rhabdomyolysis can lead to liver damage, kidney failure, and, in rare cases, death.

 - lovastatin extended-release (Altoprev)

 - rosuvastatin (Crestor)